-Fortunately, recent advances in causal representation learning (CRL)~\citep{scholkopf2021toward} have shown promise in identifying latent causal structures from raw observations, which is well-suited for biological applications.
-For example, a plethora of CRL works~\citep{hyvarinen2019nonlinear,khemakhem2020variational, zhang2024causal, buchholz2024learning, von2024nonparametric, zhang2024identifiability, li2024causal, ahuja2023interventional} can naturally utilize the temporal information or domain indices in fMRI data for identifying the latent causal model.
-Recently, a line of CRL works has arisen to investigate multimodal distributions~\citep{yao2023multi,sturma2023unpaired,morioka2023connectivity,morioka2024causal,daunhaweridentifiability,sturma2023unpaired,gresele2020incomplete}.
-Leveraging the shared information over modalities, these works have developed identifiability guarantees for latent variables despite potentially complex nonlinear causal relations~\citep{yao2023multi,morioka2024causal,daunhaweridentifiability}.
-Nevertheless, some aspects of these works are still limited.
-For instance, \citet{von2021self,daunhaweridentifiability,yao2023multi} only identify latent subspaces that are directly shared by multiple modalities.
-However, in practice, many informative latent variables may influence the multiple modalities indirectly through intermediate latent variables.
-Moreover, such subspace identifiability loses track of the intricate causal influences among individual causal components, resulting in a limited view of the latent mechanism. \citet{morioka2024causal,gresele2020incomplete,morioka2023connectivity} relies on specific forms of latent variable distributions (e.g., independence or exponential family).
-These constraints restrict their applicability for biological datasets that involve complex interactions among latent factors.
+Fortunately, recent advances in causal representation learning (CRL)~\citep{scholkopf2021toward} have shown promise in identifying latent causal structures from raw observations, making it well-suited for biomedical applications.
+For example, a plethora of CRL studies~\citep{hyvarinen2019nonlinear,khemakhem2020variational, zhang2024causal, buchholz2024learning, von2024nonparametric, zhang2024identifiability, li2024causal, ahuja2023interventional} effectively utilize temporal information or domain indices to identify latent causal models and apply them in fMRI data.
+Recently, a growing body of CRL research has investigated multimodal distributions~\citep{yao2023multi,morioka2023connectivity,morioka2024causal,daunhaweridentifiability,sturma2023unpaired,gresele2020incomplete}.
+These works leverage shared information across modalities to establish identifiability guarantees for latent variables~\citep{yao2023multi,morioka2024causal,daunhaweridentifiability}.
+Despite these advancements, some aspects of these works are still limited.
+For instance, \citet{von2021self,daunhaweridentifiability,yao2023multi} only focus on identifying latent subspaces that are directly shared by multiple modalities.
+In practice, however, many informative latent variables may influence multiple modalities indirectly through intermediate latent mechanisms.
+Moreover, such subspace identifiability loses track of the intricate causal influences among individual components, leading to a limited view of the underlying latent mechanism. \citet{morioka2024causal,gresele2020incomplete,morioka2023connectivity} rely on specific assumptions about latent variable distributions (e.g., independence or exponential family).
+These constraints significantly limit their applicability for biomedical datasets that involve complex interactions among latent factors.